Arthura0121/bay-divider/README.md

   individual positions (Chair 1/2, Jetty, Walker) on and off, see who's where and for how long, and manually move a guard if they forget their phone.
-- The day resets at 10:00 AM local time each day (matching the shift).
+- The day resets at 10:00 AM local time each day (matching the shift) for the "hours worked" math, but the live roster itself clears at midnight — nothing carries over into the next day's view.
+- Nothing is ever deleted.
+The admin dashboard has a **History** tab where you can pick any past date (or tap one of the last 7 days) and see who worked which bay, for how long, every bay switch, and a full timestamped activity log for that day.